RevanthGowda5465/rev-password-manager/README.md

-## 🧱 Project Architecture

-# Password Manager – Console Application
+# Rev Password Manager – Console Application

 Password Manager is a secure Java-based console application that helps users store and manage passwords for multiple online accounts.
 It uses a master password for authentication and encrypts stored credentials before saving them to the database.